 You won’t find too many Canadian oil and gas stocks that aren’t trading at a significant discount right now, and Cenovus is no exception.
 The company is expected to generate significant cash flows of $11 billion over the next 5 years, and is working extensively to eliminate its burdening debt.

 Cenovus is trading at around 17.50 times forward earnings and only 0.73 times book value.
 With a 5 year PEG ratio of 0.49, there is significant growth not currently priced into this stock.
 Guidance for upwards of a 10% annual dividend growth rate is also a huge positive.
+If you’re new to investing and buying stocks here in Canada, the PEG is the price to earnings to growth ratio.
+The ratio compares the price to earnings of a company to its future expected growth rates.
+A number under 1 is a strong sign.

 I would expect Cenovus, who reports earnings in late October, to come out with better than expected results.
 The timing of the dividend increase, along with strong third quarter results could send the stock higher.